Geography of Turkey: Black Sea region

-Marmara Region
+Marmara region

 The European portion of Turkey consists mainly of rolling plateau country well suited to agriculture.
-It receives about 520 millimeters of rainfall annually.

 Densely populated, this area includes the cities of Istanbul and Edirne.
 The Bosphorus, which links the Sea of Marmara and the Black Sea, is about twenty-five kilometers long and averages 1.5 kilometers in width but narrows in places to less than 1,000 meters.
 There are two suspension bridges over the Bosphorus, both its Asian and European banks rise steeply from the water and form a succession of cliffs, coves, and nearly landlocked bays.
 Most of the shores are densely wooded and are marked by numerous small towns and villages.
 The Dardanelles (ancient Hellespont) strait, which links the Sea of Marmara (ancient Propontis) and the Aegean Sea, is approximately forty kilometers long and increases in width toward the south.
 Unlike the Bosphorus, the Dardanelles has fewer settlements along its shores.
 The Saros Bay is located near the Gallipoli peninsula and is disliked because of dirty beaches.
 It is a favourite spot among scuba divers for the richness of its underwater fauna and is becoming increasingly popular due to its vicinity to Istanbul.

 The most important valleys are the Kocaeli Valley, the Bursa Ovası (Bursa Basin), and the Plains of Troy (historically known as the Troad).
 The valley lowlands around Bursa is densely populated.

-Aegean Region
+Aegean region

 Located on the western side of Anatolia, the Aegean region has fertile soil and a typically Mediterranean climate; with mild, wet winters and hot, dry summers.
 The broad, cultivated valley lowlands contain about half of the country's richest farmlands.

-The largest city in the Aegean Region of Turkey is İzmir, which is also the country's third-largest city and a major manufacturing center; as well as its second-largest port after Istanbul.
+The largest city in the Aegean region of Turkey is İzmir, which is also the country's third-largest city and a major manufacturing center; as well as its second-largest port after Istanbul.

 Olive and olive oil production is particularly important for the economy of the region.
 The seaside town of Ayvalık and numerous towns in the provinces of Balıkesir, İzmir and Aydın are particularly famous for their olive oil and related products; such as soap and cosmetics.

 The region also has many important centers of tourism which are known both for their historic monuments and for the beauty of their beaches; such as Assos, Ayvalık, Bergama, Foça, İzmir, Çeşme, Sardis, Ephesus, Kuşadası, Didim, Miletus, Bodrum, Marmaris, Datça and Fethiye.